 Where can I park to drop off and pick up my child at camp?

-You can use the free drop off and pick up zones between 7:30 am and 9:00 am and between 4:00 pm and 5:15 pm.
-Learn more about the drop off and pick up locations at the Minto Sports Complex, at Montpetit Hall and at 200 Lees.
+You can use the free drop off and pick up zones between 7:15 am and 9:15 am and between 3:45 pm and 5:30 pm.
+Please visit our Parking page for more information on the parking at the location of your child’s camp.

 Does my child need to bring a lunch to camp?

-Lunch is provided and is included in the price of the camp.
+All-you-can-eat lunch and a snack are provided for all our camps and is included in the price of the camp.
 However, we recommend that your child brings snacks and a bottle of water.

 What happens if my child has food allergies?

 We offer the possibility of a menu tailored to the needs of children with food allergies.
+To take advantage of this, please communicate with camp administration to let us know about your camper’s dietary needs.
 However, if you prefer, your child can bring his or her own lunch and we will refund the cost included in the price of the camp.
 You should contact the camp administration to make arrangements.

 When do children go to the pool?

 Each day, participants in general camps will enjoy a session at the pool in Montpetit Hall.